microsoft/minecraft-samples/casual_creator/chill_dreams/README.md

 1. Using a copy of this starter project from GitHub - you can get a copy of this project by visiting [https://github.com/microsoft/minecraft-samples/](https://github.com/microsoft/minecraft-scripting-samples/) and, under the Code button, selecting `Download ZIP`.

-1. The `addon_starter/start` folder contains a starter add-on project for Minecraft.
+1. Choose the part you'd like to use (for example, `chill_dreams/complete`) folder contains the full Chill Dreams Add-on for Minecraft.

 1. To make your own environment look like the example, create a folder on your `C:\` drive and call it **projects**.
 Create a subfolder called **myaddon**.